elise-bigdevsoon/big-dev-soon-color-memory-speedrun-1sk0w2/README.md

 Hello to [BigDevSoon](https://bigdevsoon.me/) 👋

 Create a game inspired by Simon, where users can test their memory skills by remembering and reproducing the correct order of colors.
-Challenge yourself by implementing responsive design to ensure seamless gameplay across various devices and screen sizes.
+Challenge yourself by implementing responsive design to ensure seamless gameplay across variousj devices and screen sizes.

 ## How to start